The Best Face Mask for Air Travel in 2022

-4. Preventing bad odors inside your mask during flights

 During long hours of wear, food and dirt may remain on the inside of our mask.
 All the hours spent on the airplane with less-than-ideal conditions for proper human hygiene are wonderful news for bacteria that thrive on food particles and muck left behind on the inside of our mask.
 This growth opportunity for bacteria could not just be dangerous but could also cause bad odor inside our mask which we would pretty much be stuck with for the full duration of our trip.
 But our trip doesn’t need to stink.
 The antimicrobial agent in the SonoMask™ Pro prevents the growth of odor-causing microbes, leaving your mask smelling fresh and your trip filled with good memories, not bad odors.

 Air travel is picking up again and traveling for business and vacation will soon be a part of our lives once more.
 As we continue to exercise precautions to keep ourselves and others safe from COVID-19, we want to find the best face mask to keep us protected while up in the air.
-With its high filtration rate, active protection, adjustable snug fit and high breathability, the SonoMask™ goes the extra mile to keep you continuously safe in the air and safe after landing for a fun and memorable travel experience.
+With its high filtration rate, built-in antimicrobial properties, adjustable, snug fit, and high breathability, the SonoMask™ Pro goes the extra mile to keep you continuously safe in the air and after landing for a fun and memorable travel experience.

-Updated text